Penikese Island: Penikese Island School

 The Penikese Island School (PIS) was founded in 1973 as a non-profit 501(c)(3).
 PIS was a private rehabilitation school for teenage delinquent boys.
 The goal of the school was to teach by example, modeling responsible adult behavior in a spartan environment.
 Boys were exposed to life with earnest adults who enforced a code of behavior, as an alternative to incarceration.
 PIS aimed to provide an experience they hoped would help boys remanded to involuntary custody become productive citizens, instead of developing into adult criminals.
-The first student was from New Bedford and he had harpooned a policeman.

 Having a school on the island is a benefit to the state and its efforts to protect endangered nesting birds, as the presence of staff on the island helps deter illegal hunters and campers.

-During the mid 1990’s, the original founders of PIS were no longer in charge.
+During the mid-1990s, the original founders of PIS were no longer in charge.
 New leadership continued the program to 2011, when funding from the state of Massachusetts was no longer available.
 In the fall of 2015, a long-term opioid-addiction treatment facility named Penikese began operation on the island.
 According to several newspapers, the treatment center shut down in 2017 after a lack of funding.

 In 2019, PIS began offering programs with a new mission focused on environmental education.
 The new mission is to provide students with access to experiential, nature-based educational programs.
 PIS currently operates school trips during the academic year and a STEAM camp during the summer.